mautic/mautic-documentation/pages/10.contacts/03.manage-segments/docs.en.md

 ![Screenshot showing campaign to delete contacts in a segment](mautic-delete-contacts-in-segment.png)

-## Deleting a segment
+## Deleting or unpublishing a segment

-Since [Mautic 4.0][mautic-4] there is a check when deleting a segment to ensure that it is not required as a filter by an existing filter.
+Since [Mautic 4.0][mautic-4] there is a check when deleting or unpublishing a segment to ensure that it is not required as a filter by an existing segment.

-If you attempt to delete a segment which is in use by a filter in another segment, you will see an alert message informing you of the segments that you will need to edit before you delete it.
+If you attempt to delete or unpublish a segment which is in use by a filter in another segment, you will see an alert message informing you of the segments that you will need to edit before you delete it.

 ![Screenshot showing alert message](delete-segment-alert.png)